History of the San Francisco 49ers: 2001

 With a 12–4 record, the 49ers returned to the playoffs for the first time since 1998, but lost to the Green Bay Packers in Wild Card round.
 The defense, who ranked 28th last year, improved to 9th for the season.
-The season also marked the return of running back Garrison Hearst, who missed the previous two seasons due to an ankle injury suffered Divisional Round against Atlanta.
+The season also marked the return of running back Garrison Hearst, who missed the previous two seasons due to an ankle injury suffered Divisional Round against the Atlanta Falcons.

 2002–2004: Last gasps of glory

-In 2002, they produced the second-greatest comeback in 49er playoff history when Jeff Garcia led the team back from a 24-point deficit to win 39–38 against the New York Giants.
-They lost their subsequent game to the eventual Super Bowl Champion Tampa Bay Buccaneers.
+In 2002, they produced the second-greatest comeback in 49ers playoff history when Jeff Garcia led the team back from a 24-point deficit to win 39–38 against the New York Giants.
+They lost their subsequent game to the eventual Super Bowl XXXVII champion Tampa Bay Buccaneers.
 Following the season, head coach Steve Mariucci—whose published statements about his degree of power in the organization had frayed already-strained relations with management—was fired by John York, despite a winning record.
 York has since said he made the correct decision to fire Mariucci, but could have handled it better; for instance, he admitted he should have made the announcement himself rather than hand that responsibility to general manager Terry Donahue.
 The replacement, former Seattle Seahawks and Oregon State head coach Dennis Erickson was signed to a five-year contract.
 The hiring of Erickson was highly criticized by the fans and the media.
 During the coaching search, three defensive coordinators emerged as candidates for the job, but the offensive-minded Erickson was chosen despite the fact that Erickson's offensive philosophy was very different from the West Coast Offense.

 The period since the 2002 season has been disastrous for the 49ers: injuries, a weak offensive line, and an inconsistent defense.
 Although they finished the 2003 season with a losing record of 7–9, Erickson was retained as coach for the 2004 season.
-The 2003 season also marked the end for volatile wide receiver Terrell Owens with the San Francisco 49ers.
+The 2003 season also marked the end for volatile wide receiver Terrell Owens with the 49ers.
 Owens scored 85 touchdowns in eight seasons for the 49ers, including four in the playoffs.
 But his on and off-field antics lead to the 49ers trading him to the Philadelphia Eagles during the off-season.